 Our main goal is to help improve your writing skills by giving you the tools and skills to become a stronger, more independent, more engaged writer while supporting you in the process of making your writing as well as your assignment better.

 What if I ask you to check my grammar?

 Writing consultants will respond by pointing out 1-2 grammatical patterns in a manner that will allow you to address those issues in your writing independently.
 The ultimate goal is for long-term growth in being able to identify and remedy these issues with confidence.

 Step 4: Give us Feedback!

-Once you have had an online or distance learning appointment with the Writing Center, we would love to hear about your experience!
-Please complete the online survey below and let us know how we can improve our services.
+Once you have had an online appointment with The Writing Center, we would love to hear about your experience!
+Please complete the online survey and let us know how we can improve our services.
 Thank you!